intel/ipmctl-exporter/README.md

 Referring to the
-[list of default ports](https://github.com/prometheus/prometheus/wiki/Default-port-allocations) by default ipmclt-exporter serves on port `0.0.0.0:9757` at endpoint `/metrics`, for more details about the usage type:
+[list of default ports](https://github.com/prometheus/prometheus/wiki/Default-port-allocations) by default ipmctl-exporter serves on port `0.0.0.0:9757` at endpoint `/metrics`, for more details about the usage type:

 ```